Ziegmaster/ZiegmaChat/README.md

 # ZiegmaChat
 A Streamer.bot websocket based chat application built with Electron.
 Ready to use for Twitch streamers.

-# TODO
-In-app widget configuration (modifying query params to change things like font-size)

 # Export widget URL
 The list of query parameters to specify the widget behavior.